 Fractals

-Fractals are complex geometric shapes that exhibit self-similarity at various scales, meaning they look similar regardless of the level of magnification.
-They are often generated by iterative processes and can be found in both mathematical constructs and natural phenomena, such as coastlines, snowflakes, and plant growth.
-The study of fractals has applications in various fields, including computer graphics, nature modeling, and signal processing.
+Fractals are complex geometric shapes that exhibit self-similarity across different scales, meaning they look similar regardless of the level of magnification.
+They are often generated by iterative processes and can be found in various natural phenomena, such as coastlines, snowflakes, and plant growth.
+The study of fractals combines mathematics, art, and computer science, leading to applications in fields like computer graphics, modeling of natural structures, and signal processing.
 Notable examples include the Mandelbrot set and Julia sets.
-Fractals challenge traditional notions of dimension, as they can possess non-integer dimensions.

 For more information, visit the Wikipedia entry on Fractals.